COVID-19 pandemic in Bangladesh: Migrant workers

-The introduction of lock-down measures, economic declines and reduction in global mobility across the world has severely impacted Bangladeshi migrant workers.
+The introduction of lock-down measures, economic declines and reduction in global mobility across the world severely impacted Bangladeshi migrant workers.
 It is thought that around ten million Bangladeshis work overseas, especially across the middle east.
-Thousands of these workers have been forced to return to Bangladesh, largely because of job lay-offs.
-Kuwait for example has proposed a bill which would see 200,000 of the 350,000 Bangladeshi workers there compelled to leave the Gulf state.
-Most of these workers have struggled to find work in Bangladesh on their return, with 70 per cent unemployed according to an International Organization for Migration report published in August 2020.
+Thousands of these workers were forced to return to Bangladesh, largely because of job lay-offs.
+Most of these workers struggled to find work in Bangladesh on their return, with 70 per cent unemployed according to an International Organization for Migration report published in August 2020.

 Rohingya refugees

-At the time of the pandemic Bangladesh was housing over a million Rohingya refugees in refugee camps in Cox's Bazar.
+At the time of the pandemic, Bangladesh was housing over a million Rohingya refugees in refugee camps in Cox's Bazar.
 One in ten households in the camps were reported to have at least one individual above the age of five with a chronic illness or disability, increasing the risk of complications or death if they contract COVID-19.
 The high population density, poor sanitation facilities and limited access to healthcare in the camps are all conducive to the spread of viral illness such as COVID-19.

 On 9 April, Bangladesh imposed a 'complete lockdown' on the camps with "No entry, no exit – until the situation improves", said the government directive.
 As of 23 June 2020, 46 Rohingya refugees had tested positive for the virus and five deaths had been confirmed.
 As of 7 August 2020, the number of confirmed cases had risen to 78 and the number of deaths to six.

-A study by Save the Children and other carried out in May 2020 found that 40 per cent of Rohingya children in the camps expressed being scared of dying of the virus or losing loved ones to it.
+A study by Save the Children and others carried out in May 2020 found that 40 per cent of Rohingya children in the camps expressed being scared of dying of the virus or losing loved ones to it.
 "Children tell us they're scared of dying.
 The fear of death or losing a loved one can be very distressing for a child, especially when many have already experienced intense trauma and loss, having been forced from their homes in Myanmar and stuck in a congested refugee camp for the past three years." said Onno van Manen, Country Director for Save the Children in Bangladesh.
 Save the Children announced they were to open a new isolation and treatment centre for COVID-19 patients with a capacity of up to 60 beds.

-There are concerns that COVID-19 could be devastating for elderly Rohingya refugees, particularly as in June 2019 Amnesty International had reported that older Rohingya refugees in the camps in Bangladesh are often being left behind in the humanitarian response efforts.
+There were concerns that COVID-19 could be devastating for elderly Rohingya refugees, particularly as in June 2019 Amnesty International had reported that older Rohingya refugees in the camps in Bangladesh are often being left behind in the humanitarian response efforts.